bjanjua/html/README.md

-# html Practice for COding Dojo
+# HTML Practice for Coding Dojo